Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 * Old syntax can be deprecated, if that's desired

 ##### Cons
-* We add a new language feature, different than the old one
+* We add a new language feature, instead of reusing old syntax
 * Allows for a given class to use a mix of the two behaviours (even if one is deprecated)

 #### II.
 Moving declaration inside class body